-Picnic on the Margitsziget (Margaret Island)
+Picnic On the Margitsziget (Margaret Island)

 The island is peaceful and tranquil.
-It’s great to go all year round.
-If you are visiting Budapest in the winter, picnic may be difficult to organise.
+It’s great to go all year round and it’s a perfect idea for a Budapest day trip.
+If you are visiting Hungary in the winter, the picnic may be difficult to organize.
 However, walking around the island is just as romantic.

-#2 Budapest romantic guide
+#2 Romantic Budapest holidays

-Afternoon tea at New York Palace Cafe
+Afternoon Tea at New York Palace Cafe

 Budapest, Erzsébet krt.
 9-11, 1073 Hungary